 We'll cover the normal bases of speech, language, hearing and swallowing disorders.
 You’ll learn basic clinical methods and have the opportunity to observe practicing clinicians working with both child and adult clients with communication and swallowing disorders.
-The speech-language pathology minor may be taken in conjunction with a Health Science major, Psychology major, or any other major.
+The Speech-Language Pathology minor may be taken in conjunction with a major in Health Science, Psychology, Spanish, or any other major.

 A minor in SLP, along with the listed foundational and recommended courses, will prepare you to enter any U.S. graduate program in either Speech-Language Pathology or Audiology.
 To enter this career, you must be a strong communicator and have a sincere interest in helping people who have significant communication challenges.
 Scientific aptitude, patience, emotional stability, tolerance and persistence are necessary, as well as resourcefulness and imagination.
 Other essential traits include a commitment to work cooperatively with others and the ability to communicate effectively both orally and in writing.

 You can declare a minor in SLP any time after declaring your major.
 Due to the courseload, it is recommended you begin the SLP Minor your sophomore year.
 If you are a SHU student and need advising for the SLP Minor, contact Dr. Jamie Marotto.

 Students minoring in SLP will be able to use the simulation laboratory, human anatomy laboratory and activities of daily living laboratory in the College of Health Professions.